vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 Previously, we just submitted one command to the gpu, and then waited for it to finish.
 Submitting a command produces an object that implements the `GpuFuture` trait, which holds the resources for as long as they are in use by the GPU.
-Destroying an object with this trait blocks until the GPU is finished executing it.
+Destroying an object with this trait blocks the thread until the GPU finishes executing it.

 Because now things will happen in a loop, instead of destroying the future object right away, we will keep it alive between frames.
-In this way, instead of blocking the cpu side, the gpu can continue working between frames.
+In this way, instead of blocking the CPU side, the GPU can continue working between frames.

 To do that, we will start by creating a future representing *now*, and then storing it: